 Whether or not you think an Express Pass is worth the money ultimately comes down to you, your personal preferences, and how long you have in the park.

-In my opinion, if you only have a day in the park(s) and you want to make the most of it, or if the parks are extremely busy because it’s peak season, then yes, they’re totally worth it as lines will build up.
+In my opinion, if you only have a day or two in the park(s) and you want to make the most of it, or if the parks are extremely busy because it’s peak season, then yes, they’re totally worth it as lines will build up.